Ways to Boost Your Facebook Organic Reach

 Ishita says to improve organic results on Facebook requires:

-• Tracking the traffic so you know what is actually happening (using Facebook Insights).
+• Tracking the traffic so you know what is happening (using Facebook Insights).

 • Publish content that is “evergreen,” which means it stays relevant for a long time.

-• Always post high-quality content and make posts infrequently (the maximum is two per day and much better is two per month).
+• Always post high-quality content and make posts infrequently (the maximum is two per day, and it is much better to be two per month).

 • Target your posts (only if you have more than twenty followers).